IBM-Blockchain-Archive/learn-chaincode/docs/setup.md

 # Chaincode Development Environment
-The following is a list of dependencies and recommended tools that you should install in order to develop chaincode.
+The following instructions is a list of dependencies and recommended tools that you should install in order to develop chaincode.

 ### Git
 - [Git download page](https://git-scm.com/downloads)